ampl/ampl.github.io/docs/source/solvers/copt/options.md

       3  - Crossover
-      4  - Concurrent (simplex and barrier simultaneously) 5  - Choose between simplex and barrier automatically
+      4  - Concurrent (simplex and barrier simultaneously) 5  - Choose between simplex and barrier automatically 6  - First-order method (PDLP)

+lp:pdlpgpudevice (pdlpgpudevice, gpudevide)
+      Specify devide ID of GPU to use in case of multiple GPUs (default -1, choose automatically)

+lp:pdlpgpumode (pdlpgpumode, gpumode)
+      Wether to use GPU or CPU for PDLP method.
+Note that CUDA GPU mode is only supported on Windows:

+      -1 - Automatic (default)
+      0  - Force the use of CPU mode
+      1  - Utilize NVIDA GPU

+lp:pdlptol (pdlptol)
+      Convergence tolerance for PDLP (default 1e-6)

 mip:bestbound (bestbound, return_bound)
       Whether to return suffix .bestbound for the best known MIP dual bound on